ArtifexSoftware/mupdf.js/docs/how-to-guide/document.rst

 .. note::

-    The resulting array contains numbers which are a sequence of `[ulx, uly, urx, ury, llx, lly, lrx, lry]` which defines each rectangle for each result.
-These type of rectangles are known as :ref:`QuadPoints <Glossary_Object_Points_and_QuadPoints>` in the :title:`PDF` specification.
+    The resulting array contains numbers which are a sequence of ``[ulx, uly, urx, ury, llx, lly, lrx, lry]`` which defines each rectangle for each result.
+These type of rectangles are known as :mupdf:`QuadPoints <Quad>` in the :title:`PDF` specification.

     For example, the following would represent a search result with two results showing one "QuadPoint" (or "Quad") for each result: